nisaakan/DSA210-Project/README.md

 - ML models confirmed screen time is a weak predictor of sleep duration.
 - Confusion matrix showed moderate classification accuracy for central sleep ranges (4–6 hrs).

  | **Model**         |**R^2**   | **Mean Squared Error(MSE)**  |
  |-------------------|----------|--------------------|
  | Linear Regression | 0.61     | Low                |
  | Random Forest     | 0.58     | Medium             |
  | Decision Tree     | 0.41     | Higher             |

+- Machine learning models confirmed that screen time alone is a weak predictor of sleep or stress, suggesting that more complex or multi-dimensional features may be necessary for accurate mental health prediction.

 ---